Tertiary Student Rugby League World Cup: 1996

 The Halifax Student Rugby League 1996 World Cup in England again saw an increase in the number of teams taking part, but unfortunately for the home nations, still no home success.
 Japan entered the rugby league world stage for the first time, and the USA carried on the good work of their senior side in 1995, by not only participating, but beating the Irish.
 France proved to be the most successful of the European teams.

-Australian Rugby League sent to England a senior referee on tour for the first time selected from the Australian Referees State Associations (Mr Reg Banush) who referee a final between the best players selected from all the competing nations, to play in a game : Northern Hemisphere verses Southern Hemisphere.
+Australian Rugby League sent to England a senior referee on tour for the first time selected from the Australian Referees Queensland State Associations (Mr Reg Banush) who referee a final between the best players selected from all the competing nations, to play in a game : Northern Hemisphere verses Southern Hemisphere.